Charca Suarez Wetlands

 It’s the MOST important wetlands area in the Granada Province so it is very well maintained and protected.

-It's also a very important place to visit to learn about your natural environment and how to take care of it.
+It's also a very important place to visit in order to learn more about your natural environment and how to take better care of it.
 For that reason, the reserve is often frequented by school children and has many observatories and interpretation centers for teaching them about the parks wildlife.

 Recommended Nearby Hotel: